Updated November 25, 2025

 of momentum caused by the end of what I was just doing:

-(namely) imagining my action image, which is me coming out of myself and taking part in the fun.
+(which was) imagining my action image, which is me coming out of myself and getting absorbed in the fun.

 At the end of my thought that forms my true response: